davidclough/node/_documents/javascript-guide/javascript-guide.md

 * `Math`
 * `Date`
 * `RegExp`

-IN THESE OBJECTS AND ONES IN TYPES: Do not try to give a detailed explanation of every method which looks useful.
-Could just do a list of notable ones with some examples afterwards.

 #### <a name="language-built-in-objects-window"></a>Window
 The `window` object is the global object when operating with JavaScript within a browser.
 This means that any global variables or functions which you define become properties or methods of the window object.
 This example does not appear to work as expected in jsfiddle - it displays `undefined`.
 However, you can also run JavaScript from the console window within the F12 tools in your browser.
 If you paste the two lines into the console window, next to the `>` symbol and press the enter key, an alert window with the value `4` will be displayed, showing that `myFreeStandingVariable` is actually a property of `window`.